Frequently Asked Questions (FAQ’s), And Answers, About Florida Divorce

 In Florida, if one spouse is unable to afford to pay some, or all, of his or her legal fees, the other spouse may be required to pay.

 Do I have to pay alimony?
 For how long?

 Alimony in Florida is not awarded in all cases.
 The threshold question is whether one spouse has a need for support.
 The next question the court has to answer is whether the other spouse has the ability to pay support.
 How long depends on a number of factors in the alimony statute, including the length of the marriage.
-Currently, there are four types of alimony in Florida.
+Florida’s alimony statute was completely overhauled as of July 1, 2023.
+For a more detailed summary of the 2023 Alimony Changes, click here.
+Currently, there are three types of alimony in Florida.